deltachat/deltachat-core-rust/spec.md

 # Set profile image

-A user MAY have a profile-image that MAY be spread to his contacts.
+A user MAY have a profile-image that MAY be spread to their contacts.
 To change or set the profile-image, the messenger MUST attach an image file to a message and MUST add the header `Chat-Profile-Image`